Ōtorii Station

-Ōtorii Station (大鳥居駅, Ōtorii-eki) is a railway station on the Keikyu Airport Line in Ōta, Tokyo, Japan, operated by the private railway operator Keikyu.
+Ōtorii Station (大鳥居駅, Ōtorii-eki) is a railway station on the Keikyū Airport Line in Ōta, Tokyo, Japan, operated by the private railway operator Keikyu.
 The station is numbered "KK13".

 Lines

-Ōtorii Station is served by the Keikyu Airport Line, and lies 1.9 km from the starting point of the line at Keikyū Kamata.
+Ōtorii Station is served by the Keikyū Airport Line, and lies 1.9 km from the starting point of the line at Keikyū Kamata.

 Station layout

 The station has two underground opposed side platforms serving two tracks.

 Platforms

 History

 The station opened on 28 June 1902.
 The station was rebuilt with underground platforms in 1997.

 Keikyu introduced station numbering to its stations on 21 October 2010; Ōtorii was assigned station number KK13.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 27,342 passengers daily.

 Surrounding area

 Sega's headquarters were once located near this station until 2018, when it was relocated to the Sumitomo Fudosan Osaki Garden Tower in Shinagawa near Ōsaki Station.